evkuzin/file_to_hashring/README.md

 ## TODO

+- distributed transaction to handle file chunks in cases:
+  - during upload
+  - during rebalance
+- handle faults of any part of the solution with retries/evict bad node etc.
 - implement virtual nodes to rebalance ring in a better way.
 ATM keys distribution is nice, but +1 node is a mess:
 ```shell
 server 1: keys 19.230001%